A sprawling storm will impact much of the East this weekend with multiple hazards | KRDO

 As the storm strengthens and expands its reach on Saturday, adverse weather will stretch more than 1,200 miles from the Gulf Coast to the Canadian border.

-Thunderstorms will rumble to life Friday evening with a small window in which isolated severe thunderstorms could move across parts of Oklahoma, Arkansas and Texas Friday night, ahead of Saturday’s threat to the south.
+Thunderstorms rumbled to life Friday evening with a small window in which isolated severe thunderstorms moved across parts of Oklahoma, Arkansas and Texas, ahead of Saturday’s threat to the south.

-The main thunderstorm event will kick off across portions of the South by late Saturday morning as a cold front associated with the storm cuts east across the region.
+The main thunderstorm event kicked off across portions of the South late Saturday morning as a cold front associated with the storm cut east across the region.

-Some of these thunderstorms could become severe and deliver damaging wind gusts, hail and even a tornado.
-A slight risk, or Level 2 of 5, for severe thunderstorms is forecast from eastern Texas into western Tennessee and northern Alabama, especially by Saturday afternoon.
+Some of these thunderstorms could become severe and deliver damaging wind gusts, hail and even tornados.
+A slight risk, or Level 2 of 5, for severe thunderstorms is forecast from eastern Texas through western Tennessee and northern Alabama, especially Saturday afternoon.

+A “large, dangerous tornado” was confirmed near Rutherford, Tennessee on Saturday afternoon, according to a tornado warning from the National Weather Service (NWS).

+Another large tornado was confirmed in Montgomery County near Clarksville, according to NWS.
+Officials in Clarksville are urging motorists to stay off roadways to make way for emergency first responders heading toward the storm damage.

+At least three people were injured in a rural part of nearby Dresden Saturday afternoon, when severe weather struck the area, according to local emergency crews.

+A tornado watch is in effect for much of middle Tennessee until 11 p.m. local time Saturday night, according to NWS.

-As chances for damaging thunderstorms increase Saturday afternoon and evening, the storm will also spread rain across a wide portion of the country from the Gulf Coast to the Midwest.
-Rain will begin in the earliest hours of Saturday across portions of the Midwest and Mississippi Valley and spread east throughout the day.
+As chances for damaging thunderstorms increased Saturday, the storm also spread rain across a wide portion of the country from the Gulf Coast to the Midwest.
+Rain began in the earliest hours of Saturday across portions of the Midwest and Mississippi Valley and spread east throughout the day.

 Rain will become steady as the day progresses and could become heavy at times, especially from the Gulf Coast to the Ohio Valley.
 Fortunately, the storm is likely to move along at a brisk pace that will keep rainfall totals from skyrocketing, but any drenching rainfall could cause flooding issues.